klum-dsl/klum-ast/README.md

 # Upcoming breaking changes:

-- the implicit template feature will likely be dropped and replaced by an explicit templating mechanism
+- the implicit template feature will likely be dropped and replaced by an explicit templating mechanism, see ([#37](https://github.com/blackbuild/config-dsl/issues/37))

 # ConfigDSL Transformation for Groovy